amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![Draw the boundaries of physical and replaceable components.
 Now, you can control the interfaces for accessing components more deliberately and enhance the overall structure of the application.](images/sprout-components.png)

+Notice how we let the design of the system emerge.
+With very small steps of extracting methods and classes them moving things around we were able *sprout* new modules and components and *see* the new structure of the system.

 ## Types of software components - Strategies for breaking code apart

 This section is a primer about types of software components, which follows some universal types that many experienced developers have noted.
 Being aware of these types will help you detect/uncover modules and enhance your code structure more effectively and efficiently.